juju4/ansible-sleuthkit/README.md

 ### Operating systems

-Tested with molecule on Ubuntu 18.04
+Tested with molecule on Ubuntu 18.04 and 20.04.
+It does not support Fedora, RHEL/Centos, mainly because of gift repository dependency and EPEL has usually a version recent enough.

 ## Example Playbook